natcap/invest.users-guide/source/habitat_risk_assessment.rst

 How it works
 ------------

 The HRA model combines information about the exposure of habitats to each stressor with information about the consequence of that exposure for each habitat to produce maps of risk to habitats and habitat quality.
 Exposure depends on the extent of geographic overlap between habitats and human activities, the duration of time that the activity and habitat overlap, the intensity of the stressor and the degree to which management strategies mitigate impact.
 The consequence depends on the degree of habitat loss, change in habitat structure and the ability of habitats to recover from these effects (i.e., through life history traits such as recruitment and regeneration rates).
-The modelling approach is flexible so if any of the factors that influence exposure and consequence are irrelevant in a particular case, they need not be included (see No Score option in the following section).
+The modelling approach is flexible so if any of the factors that influence exposure and consequence are irrelevant in a particular case, they need not be included (see Scoring of Criteria).

+.. _hra-equations:

 Risk of human activities to habitats
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^